-Urshan College offers three payment options:
+Urshan College offers the following payment options:

-- 1. Pay by year (due at registration)

-- 2. Pay by semester (due at registration)

-- 3. Deferred payment plan via automatic withdrawal/debit from credit or debit card
+- 1. Pay in full by semester (due at registration) - 2.
+Deferred payment plan via automatic withdrawal/debit from credit or debit card

 Urshan College offers a tuition management plan.
 No interest charges are assessed, and there is no credit check.
-The only cost to budget monthly payments is a one-time \$25.00 deferred payment fee per semester enrollment or a one-time \$45.00 deferred payment fee per annual enrollment.
-The deferred payment fee and a down payment of \$1,000 are due in full at the beginning of each semester.
+The only cost to budget monthly payments is a one-time \$25.00 deferred payment fee per semester enrollment.
+The deferred payment fee and a minimum down payment of \$1,000 are due in full at the beginning of each semester.